-Understanding your choices if you need to pay for Residential or Nursing Home Fees.
+Understanding your choices if you need to pay for a Care Home

-If you do end up paying for care, depending on whether or not you wish to keep or sell any former property, there could be as many as 7 possible different funding strategies, including:-
+If you do end up paying for care, depending on whether or not you wish to keep or sell any former property, there could be as many as 7 different possible funding strategies for paying for care , including:-

 Only an option if care at home is not required, it has the advantage that any income generated can help meet care fees but the income is taxable and when finally sold you could also end up paying Capital Gains Tax.
-So unless the income generated is sufficient to fully meet any shortfall between income and care fees, you may deem the costs of getting any property suitable to rent, the ongoing responsibilities of being a landlord and uncertainty of income, makes this unsuitable for you.
+So unless the income generated is sufficient to fully meet any shortfall between income and care fees, you may deem the costs of getting any property ready to rent, plus the ongoing responsibilities of being a landlord and the uncertainty of income, makes this an unsuitable method of paying for care.

-Directly from capital.
 Here you simply pay any shortfalls in weekly fees from savings/capital which are either just kept on deposit or invested.
-This will be the least expensive option if the care required is only short term but can erode savings the most and causes uncertainty over whether any chosen care can be maintained for as long as required.
-Should money run out it can even give rise to changes in care being required.
-It also means someone will have to continually manage the reducing capital to try and get the best returns and preserve it for as long as possible and also pay any care home.
-Not only this income or interest earned on remaining deposits will normally be taxed.
+This will be the least expensive option of paying for care if the care required is only short term.
+However it but can erode savings the most and causes uncertainty over whether any chosen care can be maintained for as long as required.
+Should money run out it can even potentially lead to having to move care homes, which of course is something that should be avoided at all costs.
+It also means someone will have to continually manage the money to try and get the best returns and preserve it for as long as possible and also pay any care home.
+Not only this but any income, or interest earned on any money may be taxed.

 The value of investments and the income they produce can fall as well as rise .You may get back less than you invested.

-These care fees plans can be purchased to either pay for care at home or for paying care home fees.
-They are also portable so it doesn’t matter if you take out one whilst receiving care at home, should you need to move into a care home or move from a residential care home to a nursing home, the annuity moves with you, but may need topping up to meet more expensive care.
-The main issue with these types of plans are that because the provider calculates how much you need to pay by how long they feel they will need to pay for, based on medical details, should the period of care required turn out to be shorter, you will lose some money.
-This risk, can however, be minimised if you pay a little extra for some limited decreasing capital protection.
-Under such protection the annuity providers will make a refund of any difference between the amount of the premium you selected to protect and the amount they have paid out in fees by the time of death.
+The main issue with these types of plans is that should the period of care turn out to be shorter, than the life insurer calculated you will lose some money.
+This risk, can however be minimised to some extent by electing to pay a little extra to provide for decreasing capital protection.
+Under such protection the annuity providers will make a refund of any difference between the amount of the premium you selected to protect (25%, 50% or 75%) and the amount they have paid out in fees by the time of death.